Happy Friday, Gentle Readers,

 The boy who cried wolf

-In a day and age of routine assassination attempts, antisemitic violence, governmental skullduggery, crime, war, and increasing (sometimes successful) attempts to undermine free expression and the exchange of ideas, it is a little heartwarming to see that there are still a few on the Left clinging to the bizarre ideas that marked the end of the Trump administration and the start of the Biden-Harris fiasco even if they are in Scotland.
+In a day and age of routine assassination attempts, antisemitic violence, governmental skullduggery, crime, war, and increasing (sometimes successful) attempts to undermine free expression and the exchange of ideas, it is a little heartwarming to see that there are still a few on the Left clinging to the bizarre ideas that marked the end of the Trump administration and the start of the Biden-Harris fiasco, even if they are across the pond.

 Did you know that self-identifying as an emotion, shape, color, season, inanimate object, or animal is still a thing?
 Me either.
 I thought the world had moved on to other equally inane, if more deadly, preoccupations.
 But I was wrong.
 There are few pockets of interspecies identification out there.
 It does give one a warm feeling of nostalgia in one's heart, doesn't it?
 Or maybe a less positive sensation in one's digestive tract.